out0/out0/README.md

  - Oracle RDBMS (ExaData)
  - MySQL

-Currently learning actively flutter and a lot of stuff
+Currently learning actively flutter, path planning in autonomous vehicles, ROS and a lot of stuff

 I hope to share some knowledge with you.